ckr-Harsh/angular-material-components/README.md

 ## Description

+**This is a cloned/forked version of an existing pkg by :- [hqho](https://github.com/h2qutc)**

+- Only changes in this version is that it supports latest angular versions.

 Angular Material Library provide extra components for every project (Datetime picker, Time picker, Color picker...).

 Please do not hesitate to contact us if you have any question or suggestion.